 The bulb-based lights in our oldies aren’t quite as bright as modern LED lights.
 When you apply the brakes on this 1969 Camaro, only one of the three panels on each side illuminates.
-This is frequently found to be insufficient in the face of so many distracted drivers.
+With so many distracted drivers, this is often insufficient.
 While we’re talking fractions of a second, the newest LEDs light up significantly faster, giving the person in front of you a little more time to react.

 Is it possible to install LED lights in older vehicles?

-The program will determine how your lights are arranged.
+The program arranges lights.
 The fundamental design will be a circuit board with LED pots, regardless of where you get the LEDs.
 The lighting will be more consistent if there are more LEDs.
 Ours included an extra 20 lights for the backup function, while Digi-Tails’ had 96 LEDs per side (32 per panel).

 Many firms also provide alternatives for sequential lighting.
 Yes, the light will turn on and off in sequence, just like a modern automobile, which is quite interesting for turn signals.
 More than a gimmick, the sequential function is excellent in attracting the attention of a driver behind you who may be texting.
 There are switches on the Digi-Tail kit that allow you to enable the sequential function if desired.
 Also, each panel has a clear indication of where it should go in the passenger and driver-side light housings.

 Some lights, like those from United Pacific, have LEDs bonded to lenses, while others, like those from Digi-Tails, use the original lens.
-In any instance, the factory housing will be reused and silver-painted in our case.
+We use and silver-paint the factory housing.

 While we waited for a new rear harness to arrive (ours was defective), this is how the Digi-Tail boards will appear inside the housing.
 They provide you the choice of mounting the three panels flat or inclined, as shown.
 Angled is our preference.

-The wiring from the LED boards will be passed via the existing bulb holes in your housing (in this case, a housing from a 1968 Camaro).
+LED board wiring will run through your housing’s bulb holes (in this case, a housing from a 1968 Camaro).
 The LED board’s harness will sometimes just plug into the car’s harness or blub socket.
-The old bulb sockets are clipped out and the wires are spliced together in other circumstances, such as our Digi-Tail kit.
+Our Digi-Tail equipment clips out obsolete bulb sockets and splices wires.

 Why are my LED bulbs not working in my car?

 If your historic car’s LEDs aren’t working, it’s most likely due to a resistance issue.
 LED lighting consumes substantially less energy than traditional incandescent bulbs.
 A normal blub consumes 2 to 3 amps, whereas a full LED array consumes less than 1 amp.
 Standard flashers require at least a few amps to function.
 The flasher will not flash your lights unless it detects that they are drawing certain amps.
-As a result, you’ll require what are known as “no-load” LED flashers.
+“No-load” LED flashers are needed.
 LED lights are clearly less taxing on your car’s electrical system, but they also produce relatively little heat.